 The Survival Skills for Graduate Students workshop series is offered every fall and spring semester by the Graduate Student Services Department of the Mississippi State University Libraries.
-Online versions of most workshops are also provided, using Blackboard Collaborate.
-This page provides archived sessions using the Blackboard Collaborate system and copies of all handouts provided during the on campus workshop.
-Sight and hearing impaired users who need alternative access to recordings or handouts should contact the Graduate Student Services Department.
+Most workshops are now offered online.
+This page provides access to handouts used during the workshops.
+Sight and hearing impaired users who need alternative access to recordings or handouts should contact the Dr. Deborah Lee.

 This workshop discusses aspects of the responsible conduct of research and the MSU Honor Code.